MbaW/MbaW/README.md

 - 👋 Hi, I’m William Mba
-- 👀 I’m interested in web developement
+- 👀 I’m interested by all technologies of web developement
 - 🌱 I’m currently working with Angular and .NET Frameworks at JOVACO Solutions Inc.
 - 💞️ I’m open to collaborate on non-profit projects
 - 📫 How to reach me : wllmmba@gmail.com / wmba@jovaco.ca